 With the assistance of a \$20,000 grant from the Justice Research and Statistics Association (JRSA), staff is developing comprehensive statistical profiles for each of Illinois' 102 counties containing a host of data and information relative to juvenile justice planning, problem identification and problem solving, including a section that focuses on assessing disproportionate minority representation.
-Some of the profiles are already in printed form and are downloadable from the Authority's web site.
-We expect to complete the remaining profiles by September 1, 2003.
+The 102 county profiles have been completed and are now available via the Authority's website.